Rishabh672003/json-parser/README.md

 ## Things i should have done differently

-1. Better error handling, in tokens i should have captured there position in the file, so at the time of errors during tokenisation i could have reported them.
+1. [DONE] Better error handling, in tokens i should have captured there position in the file, so at the time of errors during tokenisation i could have reported them.
 2. At the time of tokenization using an iterator became a pain in the ass, just a vector of chars would have made life easier i think but idk.
-3. Better error handling at the time of parsing.
+3. [DONE Partially] Better error handling at the time of parsing.

 ## References